GlenSmale/stencil-css-grid-framework/README.md

 # stencil-cssgrid-framework
-Stencil is a css framework exclusively build using css grids.
+Stencil is a css framework exclusively built on css grids with templated layouts and styles.